andreasosioxp/mykatas/dateformatter/README.md

 * Use singular and plural as needed
 * In the basic version, don't use commas or other conjuctions.

 The kata should be solved in TDD.
-Optionally, use a functional programming language and try to stick to do it in pure FP.
+Optionally, use a functional programming language and try to keep it pure FP.

 ## Optional tasks